Forecasting Constraints on Cosmology and Modified Gravitational-wave Propagation by Combining Strongly Lensed Gravitational Waves and Galaxy Surveys: Theoretical framework

 so that the lensing magnification can be removed from the lensed signals with equation (\ref{eq:sis_magnification}), and the true $d_L^{\rm GW}$ can be obtained.
 In our analysis, we will jointly estimate $d_L^{\rm GW}$ and $y$ with the two images of lensed GW signals (as shown in Section \ref{sec:waveform_PE}).

 For higher $y$ within $y<1$, the amplitude of the second image of lensed GWs is suppressed, so its signal-to-noise ratio (SNR) could be below the detection threshold, typically $\rho_{\rm th}=8$.
-Fortunately, with sub-threshold signal searching techniques, lensed signals can be digged out with SNR down to 4 \citep{McIsaac:2019use,Li:2019osa,LIGOScientific:2023bwz,Li:2023zdl,LIGOScientific:2025cwb}, which greatly improve the chance to find strongly-lensed signal pairs.
+Fortunately, with sub-threshold signal searching techniques, lensed signals can be digged out with SNR down to 6, and down to 4 in rare cases \cite{McIsaac:2019use,Li:2019osa,LIGOScientific:2023bwz,Li:2023zdl,LIGOScientific:2025cwb}, which greatly improve the chance to find strongly-lensed signal pairs.
+Therefore, in our work, sub-threshold images of lensed GWs with network SNR larger than 6 are included in our analysis.